 One Final Thought:

-Our engineers would not allow this article to go out without having me mention the proper configuration of your public domain being used for email.
+Our engineers would not allow this article to go out without mentioning the proper configuration of your public domain being used for email.
 Yes, your domain configuration has aspects to it that protect others.
 This is for the technical folks reading the article.
-I will only drift into the weeds once in this write-up, and it is to let everyone know it is up to you to properly configure your domains to send email.
-This includes full implementation of Sender Policy Framework (SPF) with a hard fail, Domain-based Message Authentication, Reporting & Conformance (DMARC), and DomainKeys Identified Mail (DKIM).
+I will only drift into the weeds once in this write-up.
+It is to let everyone know it is up to you to properly configure your domains to send email.
+This includes full implementation of Sender Policy Framework (SPF) with a hard fail.
+It also includes Domain-based Message Authentication, Reporting & Conformance (DMARC), and DomainKeys Identified Mail (DKIM).
 Thanks for reading.